Making cancer treatment decisions during pregnancy

 • have treatment to control the cancer until the baby is born

-• have the baby delivered early, if neonatal doctors think the baby can cope, so you can start treatment.
+• have the baby delivered early, if neonatal doctors think the baby can cope with this, and then start cancer treatment.

 Future fertility